 - 1. The student must FIRST make an appointment and meet with the faculty member involved to discuss the action, bringing any relevant materials such as course outline, originals or copies of papers, lab reports, themes and examination grades. - 2.
-The "next steps" process is outlined in the KVCC website at http://www.kvcc.me.edu/CMSContent/Policies/Policy2.16.pdf
+The "next steps" process is outlined in the KVCC website in the student handbook.